Cnidaria: Interaction with humans

 Jellyfish stings killed about 1,500 people in the 20th century, and cubozoans are particularly dangerous.
 On the other hand, some large jellyfish are considered a delicacy in East and Southeast Asia.
 Coral reefs have long been economically important as providers of fishing grounds, protectors of shore buildings against currents and tides, and more recently as centers of tourism.
 However, they are vulnerable to over-fishing, mining for construction materials, pollution, and damage caused by tourism.

 Beaches protected from tides and storms by coral reefs are often the best places for housing in tropical countries.
 Reefs are an important food source for low-technology fishing, both on the reefs themselves and in the adjacent seas.
 However, despite their great productivity, reefs are vulnerable to over-fishing, because much of the organic carbon they produce is exhaled as carbon dioxide by organisms at the middle levels of the food chain and never reaches the larger species that are of interest to fishermen.
 Tourism centered on reefs provides much of the income of some tropical islands, attracting photographers, divers and sports fishermen.
 However, human activities damage reefs in several ways: mining for construction materials; pollution, including large influxes of fresh water from storm drains; commercial fishing, including the use of dynamite to stun fish and the capture of young fish for aquariums; and tourist damage caused by boat anchors and the cumulative effect of walking on the reefs.
 Coral, mainly from the Pacific Ocean has long been used in jewellery, and demand rose sharply in the 1980s.

-Some large jellyfish species of the Rhizostomae order are commonly consumed in Japan, Korea and Southeast Asia.
+Some large jellyfish species of the Rhizostomeae order are commonly consumed in Japan, Korea and Southeast Asia.
 In parts of the range, fishing industry is restricted to daylight hours and calm conditions in two short seasons, from March to May and August to November.
 The commercial value of jellyfish food products depends on the skill with which they are prepared, and "Jellyfish Masters" guard their trade secrets carefully.
 Jellyfish is very low in cholesterol and sugars, but cheap preparation can introduce undesirable amounts of heavy metals.

 The "sea wasp" Chironex fleckeri has been described as the world's most venomous jellyfish and is held responsible for 67 deaths, although it is difficult to identify the animal as it is almost transparent.
 Most stingings by C. fleckeri cause only mild symptoms.
 Seven other box jellies can cause a set of symptoms called Irukandji syndrome, which takes about 30 minutes to develop, and from a few hours to two weeks to disappear.
 Hospital treatment is usually required, and there have been a few deaths.

-A number of the parasitic Myxozoans are commercially important pathogens in salmonid aquaculture.
+A number of the parasitic myxozoans are commercially important pathogens in salmonid aquaculture.
 A Scyphozoa species – Pelagia noctiluca – and a Hydrozoa – Muggiaea atlantica – have caused repeated mass mortality in salmon farms over the years around Ireland.
 A loss valued at £1 million struck in November 2007, 20,000 died off Clare Island in 2013 and four fish farms collectively lost tens of thousands of salmon in September 2017.